SSBBHax/Slaw/README.md

 # Slaw
-Replaces yojimbos_law with the correct one.
+Replaces yojimbos_law'a avatar with the correct one.

 That's all this does.